 Here at Art Paper Scissors, we absolutely love bringing a couples’ wedding theme to life.
 From save-the-dates to invitations to thank you cards and everything in between, Art Paper Scissors is a bride and groom’s one-stop-shop for all things stationery.

 Today we are chatting with our February bride of the month, Erica Mousaw.
 In 2016, Erica and her husband Michael tied the knot at the gorgeous Molly Pitcher Inn in Red Bank.
-We loved designing their bright and beautiful beauty wedding invitation suite, featuring bold hues of green and navy with starfish details.
+We loved designing their bright and beautiful beachy wedding invitation suite, featuring bold hues of green and navy with starfish details.

 Erica tells all about her wedding day, theme and plenty of advice - read on and enjoy these gorgeous photos, captured by M2 Photography!